mhussainm/smart-transit/README.md

-# iotahack
+# smart-transit

-IoT Hackathon - Agriculture and Weather solution based on IoT and Backend Infrastructure
+## Smart Transit - The missing link

+Fill in the missing link to India's public transportation information which is the private operated autos, vans, buses that our population uses for intra and inter city commutes.
+The project aims to bring that information into public domain by using crowd sourcing via Web and Mobile apps.

-Work done at IoT Hackathon in Hyderabad during a rainy weekend in Oct 2015 but a team of hardware and software professionals.
+Work done at BITS Pilani Smart Cities IoT Hackathon 2015 in Hyderabad.